mwillson/Projections/README.md

-By submitting the form, the user is giving express permission to create a certain type of Creative Commons copyright license for their submitted work, and thus any artist may decide to use that work within the terms of that license, including disbursing benefits to the creator, if applicable.
+By submitting the form, the user is giving express permission to create a certain type of Creative Commons copyright license for their submitted work, and thus any artist may decide to use that work within the terms of that license, including disbursing benefits to the creator, etc. if applicable.

 ###Creators